VFPX/Thor/Docs/Thor_superbrowse.md

 Click on the fields listed in the grid to mark those you wish to "process".

+Click a column header to change the field order.

 Below the grid are two buttons:

 **Button** |**Description**